davisOlomu/ConsoleBanking/README.md

 A console application written in the C# language.
 The application is connected to a MSQ SQL Server database.
 First time user's would have to open an account, filling in minor information and creating Login Access.
 These information are saved on the database.
-Existing user's can Log in with their credentials and can perform basic banking operations eg Withdraw, Deposit, Check Account Balance, Check User details and Transaction History.
+Existing user's can Login with their credentials and can perform basic banking operations eg Withdraw, Deposit, Check Account Balance, Check User details and Transaction History.